 4. Require an Independent Appraisal from an AMC

 Inflated appraisals are the most common collateral fraud mechanism in private lending.
-Using an appraisal management company (AMC) removes direct borrower-appraiser contact.
+Using an appraisal management company (AMC) removes direct borrower-appraiser contact and the conflict of interest it creates.

 • Order the appraisal directly through your AMC — never accept a borrower-supplied appraisal

-• Review comparable sales for recency, proximity, and similarity to subject property
+• Review comparable sales for recency, proximity, and similarity to the subject property

 • Flag value conclusions more than 10% above your own quick comps